-If you'll be a virgin on your wedding night, you're probably feeling some apprehension about what will happen on your honeymoon, but there's truly no need to worry.
+If you are a virgin on your wedding night, you're probably feeling some apprehension about what will happen on your honeymoon, but there's truly no need to worry.
 This advice and honeymoon sex tips will help things go smoothly.

 How to Communicate Before the Wedding Night

 Ask your soon-to-be-spouse if he or she is feeling nervous about the wedding night.
-Odds are, they're feeling a little apprehension too, and will be relieved to have the opportunity to talk about it.
+Odds are, your betrothed is feeling a little apprehension too, and will be relieved to have the opportunity to talk about it.

 You should never feel nervous or embarrassed about bringing up the subject of sex.
 Your soon-to-be-spouse is about to become your partner for life, and you have nothing to worry about.

-Let your partner know what feels good and what doesn't, and ask them to do the same.
+Let your partner know what feels good and what doesn't, and ask your beloved to do the same.
 Don't be afraid to ask them questions like, "Can I try..." or "Does that feel good?"
 Knowing what each of you likes and dislikes ensures a more pleasurable experience.

 Sex, like most things, takes practice.
 You're probably going to be a little clumsy and feel goofy, and that's perfectly normal.
 Take the pressure off by poking fun at yourself and your nerves.

 Communication is key.
-Understanding what your partner likes, and making sure they know your preferences too, is vital for not only enjoying the moment, but improving.
+Understanding what your partner likes, and making sure your new spouse know your preferences too, is vital for not only enjoying the moment but improving.

 You should already feel confident knowing your spouse is crazy about you and thinks you're gorgeous, but confidence is sexy.
 The more, the better.
 Confidence enhances your beauty, inside and out.
 That might mean buying some pretty wedding night lingerie, using low, romantic candlelight, or spending a little extra time pampering yourself before the big day.